nhudson/nvim-rust/README.md

 This will install all the plugins listed in `nvim/lua/config/plugins.lua`.

 If you close and reopen Neovim, it should then start to install all the Treesitter and Mason tooling for you automatically.
 If it doesn't you can install what you need with `:Mason` and `:TSInstall`.

+## Install & Use

+If you wish to use this configuration then just copy the contents of the `nvim` directory to `$HOME/.config/nvim` and use Neovim as normal